Overview – Mgahinga Gorilla NP

 - Access roads are bad in the rainy season

-- Very expensive gorilla tracking permit (though much cheaper than in Rwanda)
+- Very expensive gorilla trekking permit (though much cheaper than in Rwanda)

 Aside from the endangered mountain gorilla, Mgahinga is home to many other mammal species.
 However, as in all forests, animals tend to be hard to spot.
 The very rare golden monkey, endemic to the Albertine Rift, can also be tracked.
 Other mammals include black-and-white colobus, buffalo, elephant, bushbuck and duiker.